SDey96/libwebler/README.md

 ## Tests
 > You will need python and Flask to use our testing

-From the cloned repo and inside `libwebler` folder, follow these steps

 #### Start the server
 ```
-$ cd test/test_server/
-$ python server.py
+$ make start_server
 ```

 #### Start the test
-In another terminal tab, with directory set to the `libwebler` folder, run the below command
+In another terminal, run the below command
 ```
 $ make test
 ```